-The learning framework can be used by support workers to:
+The Development and Education Framework for Level 2-4 NMAHP Healthcare Support Workers can be used by support workers to:

 The Scottish Government mandatory Induction Standards apply to all new Healthcare Support Workers (HCSWs) joining NHSScotland and require to be met within the first three months of service (pro rata for part-time workers).